destery1kenobi/CirrusDynamic/ReadMe.txt

 ------------------------------------------------------------

 - Splash screen with “Start the Brief” transition into the lesson
+- Splash uses background-size: contain to prevent left/right cropping.
+- This ensures the full image remains visible across iframe and iPad landscape viewports.
+- Any unused space around the image defaults to white.
 - Left navigation menu to select briefing topics
 - Right content panel supports:
   - Bullet lists (two-column by default)